xcompiler/sr-port/README.rst

 Second Reality Effects
 ======================

-Effects from Second Reality ported to C, Linux and OpenGL ES 2.0.
+Effects from Second Reality ported to C, Linux, SDL2, and OpenGL.

 Notes